uiuc-hpc/lci/README.md

-# MPIV
+# LWCI
-Implementation of a stripped down MPI in infiniband
+Implementation of a cool communication layer